-Particularly telling is the fact that, in 1996 and 2000, more than half of the top 50 soft-money donors gave substantial sums to both major national parties, leaving room for no other conclusion but that these donors were seeking influence, or avoiding retaliation, rather than promoting any particular ideology.16
+Particularly telling is the fact that, in 1996 and 2000, more than half of the top 50 soft-money donors gave substantial sums to both major national parties, leaving room for no other conclusion but that these donors were seeking influence, or avoiding retaliation, rather than promoting any particular ideology.

 This paper contends that, to the degree that such bet-hedging occurs, it carries with it a strong prima facie implication of ex post favor seeking in a way that contributions to a single party or single candidate do not, and, therefore, can (constitutionally) and should (normatively) be regulated or prohibited under the Buckley framework by Congress or by state legislatures.
-Further, it argues that the free speech and associative rights inherent in hedged-bet donations do not outweigh the potential threat that such donations pose to the legitimacy of the political system or the public's perception thereof; only the possible
+Further, it argues that the free speech and associative rights inherent in hedged-bet donations do not outweigh the potential threat that such donations pose to the legitimacy of the political system or the public's perception thereof; only the possible effects of bet-hedging regulation on broader donor behavior militate against legislative action.

-14 Although for shorthand purposes the term "bet-hedging" is used throughout this paper, and although all commentators appear to assume that donors who give to both parties do so in order to mitigate the uncertainty of democratic politics and assure that they will be backing the winner, it is important to note that hedged-bet donations are most likely made for a number of reasons, several of which have nothing to do with an expectation of ex post benefits.
+To put the bet-hedging phenomenon plainly: Mr. Dem and Mrs. Gop are running against each other for a seat in the Senate.
+If Donor X, who has \$40 to contribute, gives it all to Mr. Dem's campaign, it's fair to infer that Donor X is displaying a preference for Mr. Dem as a candidate (or for his party, platform, haircut, or stance on some issue, which all amount to the same thing here).
+Similarly, if Donor Y gives its \$40 to Mrs. Gop's campaign, the reasonable conclusion, assuming Donor Y is a rational actor, is that uı uncertainty of democratic politics and assure that they will be backing the winner, it is important to note that hedged-bet donations are most likely made for a number of reasons, several of which have nothing to do with an expectation of ex post benefits.
 Moreover, to the extent that some donors do engage in strategic bet-hedging behavior, pinpointing the degree to which bet-hedging occurs overall is very difficult: donations made to each party in exchange for quid pro quo benefits from the victor (probably impermissible under Buckley), for example, are in practice essentially indistinguishable from donations made to each party in exchange for generalized access (probably permissible under Buckley).
 The problem of parsing the prevalence of and motivations for hedged-bet donations is explored at greater length in Parts III and IV, infra.

-16 Id. at 663 (emphasis in original).
+&lt;sup>16 Id. at 663 (emphasis in original).